Andr-Zero/X-RTC/README.md

 The Original Xbox does not keep time when unplugged for an extended period of time.
 While some homebew apps have NTP functionality built in, not everyone plugs the console into their home network every time they play.

+Designed so the battery is only used when AC power is removed from the console.
+A CR2032 in theory should last 6-10 years when constantly being used.
 Should work with any modchip and TSOPed consoles.
 Have not tested with BFM BIOSes.

 SDA\SDL from the console are also brought to a set of solder pads for ease of installation of any other mod that may require them.